MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 No, after a cross tenant mailbox migration, eDiscovery against the migrated user's mailbox in the source does not work.
 This is because there is no longer a mailbox in the source to search against as the mailbox has been migrated to the target tenant and now belongs to the target tenant. eDiscovery, post mailbox migration can only be done in the target tenant (where the mailbox now exists).
 If a copy of the source mailbox needs to persist in the source tenant after migration, the admin in the source can copy the contents to an alternate mailbox pre migration for future eDiscovery operations against the data.

-### At which point will the destination MailUser be converted to a destination mailbox?
+### At which point will the destination MailUser be converted to a destination mailbox and the source mailbox converted to a source MailUser?

-The destination MailUser object is automatically converted to a mailbox after migration.

-### When will the source mailbox be converted to a source MailUser?

-The conversion happens automatically after the migration process is complete.
+These conversions happen automatically during the migration process.
+No manual steps are necessary.

 ### At which step should I assign the Exchange Online license to destination MailUsers?